 - Inverter — Converts DC to AC electricity for transmission to the building’s electrical distribution system.

-- Refer to the Glossary of Terms for more helpful industry terminology definitions.
+- Refer to the Solar Electrical Terminology section in our FAQ’s for more helpful industry terminology definitions.